 What are the Benefits of Drug and Alcohol Addiction Therapy?

 Drug and alcohol addiction therapy are needed to manage the chronic disease of addiction.
-Merely quitting drug and alcohol use is not enough for recovery.
-Without addressing the underlying causes of your initial drug or alcohol use, changing negative patterns of thought and behavior, and learning healthy ways of coping with stress and addiction triggers, you will remain incredibly vulnerable to relapse.
+Merely quitting drug and alcohol use is not always enough for recovery.
+Without addressing the underlying causes of your initial drug or alcohol use, changing negative patterns of thought and behavior, and learning healthy ways of coping with stress and addiction triggers, you can remain incredibly vulnerable to relapse.

 Drug and alcohol addiction therapy is also crucial for creating a new way of life in sobriety.
 A healthy recovery should involve setting and working towards goals, not just within the treatment program, but in life overall.
-Transforming the way, you live so that you no longer feel the need to turn to drugs and alcohol is the ultimate aim of recovery.
+Transforming the way you live so that you no longer feel the need to turn to drugs and alcohol is the ultimate aim of recovery.